MicrosoftDocs/visualstudio-docs/docs/designers/export-textures.md

 **To create a texture that uses premultiplied alpha**

 1. Begin with a basic texture.
-Load an existing image file, or create one as described in [Create a basic texture](../designers/how-to-create-a-basic-texture.md).
+Load an existing image file, or create one.

 1. Configure the texture file so that it's processed by the Image Content Pipeline.
 In **Solution Explorer**, open the shortcut menu for the texture file and then choose **Properties**.
 On the **Configuration Properties** > **General** page, set the **Item Type** property to **Image Content Pipeline**.
 Make sure that the **Content** property is set to **Yes** and **Exclude From Build** is set to **No**, and then choose the **Apply** button.
 The **Image Content Pipeline** configuration property page appears.